Alejogb1/job-board/blog-data/how-do-i-use-valpy-to-calculate-map-on-a-custom-testing-dataset-of-yolov5.md

 id: "how-do-i-use-valpy-to-calculate-map-on-a-custom-testing-dataset-of-yolov5"
 ---

-Let's dive into this, shall we?
-I remember a project back in '21 involving a highly specific object detection task for an autonomous inspection system; we had to roll our own validation and, well, *val.py* in YOLOv5 was our go-to.
+Let's dive into this?
+I remember a project back in '21 involving a highly specific object detection task for an autonomous inspection system; we had to roll our own validation and, well, _val.py_ in YOLOv5 was our go-to.
 Getting it to play nicely with custom data can be a bit nuanced, so let me walk you through the process, focusing on clarity and pragmatism.

-Essentially, *val.py*, as you likely know, is the script within the YOLOv5 repository designed for evaluating a trained model.
+Essentially, _val.py_, as you likely know, is the script within the YOLOv5 repository designed for evaluating a trained model.
 It's primarily built for COCO dataset validation, but its architecture is flexible enough to handle custom datasets.
-The key lies in properly configuring the script to understand the structure and format of *your* annotations and images.
+The key lies in properly configuring the script to understand the structure and format of _your_ annotations and images.
 We're not modifying the core validation logic itself—rather, we're providing the necessary context.

-The crux of the issue often boils down to the `--data` flag within *val.py*.
-Instead of pointing to a default COCO dataset configuration file, you need to direct it to a yaml file that describes *your* dataset.
+The crux of the issue often boils down to the `--data` flag within _val.py_.
+Instead of pointing to a default COCO dataset configuration file, you need to direct it to a yaml file that describes _your_ dataset.
 This yaml file needs to specify:

-1.  **The location of your training, validation (and optionally, test) image directories.** This is crucial; *val.py* will be attempting to load image paths from these locations.
+1.  **The location of your training, validation (and optionally, test) image directories.** This is crucial; _val.py_ will be attempting to load image paths from these locations.
 2.  **The paths to your annotation files.** YOLOv5 expects these annotations in a specific format (one text file per image, each line defining a bounding box), usually under the "labels" directory.
 3.  **The number of classes, and optionally, a mapping of indices to class names.**